 - Native American communities of the mountain & plains region

 - Hispanic and Latino communities in the mountain & plains region

-- The occupational and environmental health and safety implications of energy production, generation, distribution and use
+- The occupational and environmental health and safety (OEHS)implications of energy production, generation, distribution and use

 - Small businesses

-- Surveillance of diseases and injuries related to OESH exposures
+- Surveillance of diseases and injuries related to OEHS exposures

-- Projects that evaluate the cost-effectiveness of OESH interventions
+- Projects that evaluate the cost-effectiveness of OEHS interventions

 "Research" and "research to practice" are not always distinct from one another.
-If you are applying to our grant program and you think your project might fit into both categories, please contact us at email@example.com.
+If you are applying to our grant program and you think your project might fit into both categories, or if you have other questions about pilot project grants, please contact Carol Brown at Carol.Brown@ucdenver.edu.
 You can also learn more about NIOSH's Research to Practice Initiative here.